atecarlos/protractor-http-mock/README.md

 			{ url : '/default', method : 'GET' },
 			{ url : '/users', method : 'GET' }
 		]);

+It is also possible to clear the list of requests with the `clearRequests()` method.

 ### Examples
 Included in the code base is an extensive list examples on how to use all the features of this plugin.
 Please take a look if you have any questions.